 Now, more than ever, industries and individuals are experiencing demand volatility, a clear example being the overdemand for food and household products that is affecting everyone, worldwide.

-Access to capital has already become harder and more restricted, so companies must be ready to quickly prioritise actions by:
+Access to capital has already become harder and more restricted, so companies must be ready to quickly prioritize actions by: